RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 ------------------
 Making a simple waterfall plot.

-Note: there is now support for reading in only part of a uvfits file (see :ref:`UVData: Working with large files`), so you need not read in the entire file to plot one waterfall.
+Note: there is now support for reading in only part of a uvfits or miriad file (see :ref:`UVData: Working with large files`), so you need not read in the entire file to plot one waterfall.
 ::